shadowucd/training/poem.md

-Here is some text.
-It is not great.

 I never saw a wild thing sorry for itself
 A bird will fall frozen, dead from a bough
 Without EVER having felt sorry for itself